-INHBE (Inhibin, Beta E) is a Protein Coding gene.
-Diseases associated with INHBE include endometrial adenocarcinoma and testicular germ cell tumor.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and TGF-beta Signaling Pathway (sino).
-GO annotations related to this gene include growth factor activity and hormone activity.
-An important paralog of this gene is INHBB.
+INHBE (Inhibin Subunit Beta E) is a Protein Coding gene.
+Diseases associated with INHBE include Brachydactyly, Type A2 and Liver Benign Neoplasm.
+Among its related pathways are Signaling pathways regulating pluripotency of stem cells and Peptide hormone metabolism.
+Gene Ontology (GO) annotations related to this gene include cytokine activity and hormone activity.
+An important paralog of this gene is INHBC.

 Inhibins and activins inhibit and activate, respectively, the secretion of follitropin by the pituitary gland.
 Inhibins/activins are involved in regulating a number of diverse functions such as hypothalamic and pituitary hormone secretion, gonadal hormone secretion, germ cell development and maturation, erythroid differentiation, insulin secretion, nerve cell survival, embryonic axial development or bone growth, depending on their subunit composition.
 Inhibins appear to oppose the functions of activins.